Yasheng Huang

-Yasheng Huang (黄亚生) is an American professor in international management at the MIT Sloan School of Management.
-His research areas include human capital formation in China and India.
+Yasheng Huang (黄亚生) is an American professor of international management at the MIT Sloan School of Management, where he holds the Epoch Foundation chair.
+His research focuses on human capital formation, political economy, and comparative development in China and India.

 Early life and education

 Huang was born in Beijing, China.
-He moved to the United States to pursue his higher education.

-Graduated from Harvard University, he received a Bachelor of Arts degree with a major in Government in 1985, followed by a Doctor of Philosophy in Government in 1991.
-His doctoral dissertation was titled The politics of inflation control in China: Provincial responses to central investment policies, 1977–1989 (1991).
+He later moved to the United States for higher education, attending Harvard University, where he received a Bachelor of Arts in Government in 1985 and a Doctor of Philosophy in Government in 1991.
+His doctoral dissertation examined provincial responses to central investment policies during the reform era.

 Career

-While he was preparing for his PhD, he worked as a World Bank consultant and associate professor at the University of Michigan from 1987 to 1989.
-In 1997, he joined Harvard Business School as the Associate Professor in business, government and international economics.

-He is currently the Epoch Foundation Professor of International Management at the MIT Sloan School of Management, where he has been a faculty member since 2003.
-At MIT, he founded and heads the China Lab and India Lab.
-His research areas include human capital formation in China and India.
+While completing his doctorate, Huang worked as a World Bank consultant and as an associate professor at the University of Michigan from 1987 to 1989.
+In 1997 he joined Harvard Business School as an associate professor in business, government, and international economics.
+He joined the MIT Sloan School of Management as a faculty member in 2003, where he founded and directs the China Lab and India Lab.

-Huang is a member of the Task Force on U.S.-China Policy, convened by the Asia Society'’s Center on U.S.-China Relations.
-In March 2025, he joined the Center for China Analysis at Asia Society as a non-resident honorary senior fellow, focusing on the Chinese economy and technology..
+Huang is a member of the Task Force on U.S.–China Policy convened by the Asia Society's Center on U.S.–China Relations.
+In March 2025 he joined the Center for China Analysis at Asia Society as a non-resident honorary senior fellow, focusing on the Chinese economy and technology.